 Your child's healthcare provider will advise you about vaccines in these and other

-Pregnant women, or women who plan to become pregnant within a month, should not receive
+Pregnant women, or women who plan to become pregnant within a month, should not get

-allergic reaction or even death.
-Receiving a MMR vaccine is much safer than contracting
+as an allergic reaction.
+Getting an MMR vaccine is much safer than contracting any

-How do I care for my child after immunization with MMR vaccines?
+How do I care for my child after the MMR vaccines?

 Give your child over-the-counter pain and fever-lowering medicine, as instructed by

 your child's healthcare provider.
-Do not give your child aspirin.
+Don't give your child aspirin.

 Changes in behavior